 ARC Complaints handling and appeals Policy

 Table of Contents

 Scope of this policy 1

 1. Policy

 2. Procedures - General Complaints 3

-3. Procedures - Appeals (NCGP) 6
+3. Procedures - Appeals (NCGP)

 4. Contact details 7

 5. Glossary 8

 6. Document Details 9

 Attachment A: Overview of the ARC Feedback and Complaints Handling Processes 11

 Attachment B: General Complaints Form 11

 Attachment C: External Review Information 12

 Scope of this policy

 This policy covers complaints made by stakeholders in the following areas:

-- general complaints about the ARC (including NCGP, ERA and EI administrative processes);

-- appeals against ARC NCGP administrative processes.
+- general complaints about the ARC (including the National Competitive Grant Program (NCGP), Excellence in Research for Australia (ERA) and Engagement and Impact (EI) administrative processes); - appeals against ARC NCGP administrative processes.

-A flowchart of the processes for handling each type of complaint is provided at Attachment A.
+A flowchart of the processes for handling each type of complaint is provided on the ARC $\underline{\text{website}}$ and at Attachment A.

 This policy applies to all ARC staff, including ongoing, non-ongoing and contracted staff.

 This policy does not cover:

 - Allegations of research misconduct.
 These are covered by the ARC Research Integrity Policy - Complaints made about institutional processes for addressing research misconduct.
-These are covered by the Australian Research Integrity Committee (ARIC) - Complaints related to the operation of the Freedom of Information Act 1982 and the Privacy Act 1988.
+These are covered by the Australian Research Integrity Committee (ARIC) - Complaints related to the operation of the Freedom of Information Act 1982 (Cth) and the Privacy Act 1988 (Cth).
 These are excluded from this policy because both Acts contain internal complaint handling procedures - Complaints made by ARC staff about conduct or whistleblowing activities.
+These are covered by separate policies including the ARC's Policy and Procedures for dealing with Public Interest Disclosures and the ARC's Procedures for determining a breach of the Code of Conduct (Staff Misconduct).

-These are covered by separate policies.
-If you wish to make an anonymous complaint, please note that the capacity of the ARC to deal with anonymous complaints is restricted by the complainant's desire to remain anonymous.
-In relation to complaints about the ARC, anonymous feedback does not allow the ARC to investigate specific concerns or provide the complainant with feedback as to how the complaint has been resolved.
+If you wish to make an anonymous complaint under Australian Privacy Principle (APP2) please note that the capacity of the ARC to deal with anonymous complaints may be restricted.

+In relation to complaints about the ARC, anonymous feedback does not allow the ARC to investigate specific concerns or provide the complainant with feedback as to how the complaint is being resolved.
 The complaint will nevertheless be considered.

+1. Policy

+Our commitment

-1. Policy Our commitment The ARC is committed to providing a quality service to its clients and to an integrated complaints handling system.
+The ARC is committed to providing a quality service to its clients and to an integrated complaints handling system.
 This policy represents the commitment of the ARC to fair and transparent dealings with clients.

 In handling complaints, we will:

 - manage personal and private information in accordance with the Privacy Act 1988 - not discriminate against or otherwise disadvantage anyone who lodges a complaint or provides other feedback (if you think you may have been disadvantaged as a result of feedback you have given us, please let us know) - not charge for complaints handling processes - ensure complaints are resolved in a timely fashion - ensure complaints are addressed in an objective and unbiased manner.

-Purpose of the policy The purpose of this policy is to:
+Purpose of the policy

+The purpose of this policy is to: